Gabri98/NobleRom/README.md

 SM-G928F firmware ported to SM-G920/5 models

 Share this file leaving the credits to the original author of this project, if not,i report it to the moderator.
-I love to help every developers on xda and other forum.
+I love to help every developers on xda and other forum and share the proper works with the correct credits.

 Gabri, Bulldog, 2015-11-7.